Real-time Motion Planning for autonomous vehicles in dynamic environments: Motion planning in the presence of moving obstacles

 \subsection{First test: Static obstacles}

-In order to test the performance of the algorithm, the initial values specified in Table \ref{Tab:Initialposes} have been used.
+In order to test the performance of the algorithm, the initial values specified in Table \ref{tab:combined_scenario} have been used.

 The maximum number of homotopy classes is limited at 5 to control the computational workload.
 Consequently, 5 trajectories are simultaneously generated, and the one with the lowest cost is chosen.
 In the fig.\ref{fig:fig5}(a) red arrows denote the waypoints for the vehicle to traverse from the origin to the destination.
 The obstacles are considered as points and the circle around them indicates the safety margin.
 Obstacles can have any shape and be placed in any position.
 In order to show how the obstacles affect the path, it has been tried to place the obstacles at a point that has the greatest impact on the path.
 The final trajectory comprises 81 states, with an estimated time of arrival at 20.14 seconds.
 The average path computation time is 14.91milliseconds, which is considered efficient for a computer equipped with a dual-core processor running at 1.8 GHz.
+The green paths along by the optimal trajectory are homotopy paths.